douboNg/NBA-Data-Analysis/README.md

 This project presents an **OLAP (Online Analytical Processing)** solution designed to analyze NBA performance data using a **Data Warehouse architecture**.
 It supports **multidimensional analysis** through OLAP Cubes and provides dynamic visualizations using **Excel** and **Power BI**.

-> 💡 Solo project developed to explore end-to-end data warehousing and OLAP capabilities using Microsoft BI stack.

 ---

 ## 📌 Objectives